netgen-layouts/layouts-docs/reference/install_instructions.rst

 --------------------------

-As written before, Netgen Layouts replaces the pagelayout in your full views with its dynamic variable called ``ngbm.layoutTemplate``.
+As written before, Netgen Layouts replaces the pagelayout in your full views with its dynamic variable called ``nglayouts.layoutTemplate``.
 It basically injects itself between rendering of your full view and your pagelayout.
 Since your full views do not extend from your main pagelayout any more, Netgen Layouts needs to know what was your original full view to fallback to it.
 You can configure your pagelayout in Netgen Layouts config like this:

 .. code-block:: yaml